LAMP

 Motivation

 Extreme Ultraviolet (EUV) lithography is the current technology for semiconductor device manufacturing, and it allows to uphold Moore’s law in upcoming years.
 The use of EUV wavelength (13.5 nm) allows a tremendous increase in the resolution, but at the same time, it also increases the cost of the infrastructure for the lithography process.
 PSI is pioneering a lensless imaging approach - ptychography or coherent diffraction imaging (CDI) - for EUV mask inspection.
 A dedicated imaging tool, RESCAN, has been built and developed in recent years.
 With RESCAN, the main challenge is that a very large computational infrastructure is needed to achieve the desired reconstruction speed, which is highly impractical.
-The objective of the project is to explore alternative data processing approaches to achieve the required reconstruction speed with an affordable hardware infrastructure.
+The objective of the project was to explore alternative data processing approaches to achieve the required reconstruction speed with an affordable hardware infrastructure.
 The development of a cost-effective framework for mask inspection would have an enormous impact on future technology development in semiconductor device manufacturing.

 Proposed Approach / Solution